Whangārei Heads Wastewater Scheme

 A photo looking out across Parua Bay on a sunny day.

-We are taking steps to address stormwater inflow into the wastewater network in Whangārei Heads.
+We’re working to reduce stormwater entering the wastewater network in Whangārei Heads.

 When stormwater enters the wastewater system, it can lead to overflows, which have occurred on several occasions at the storage tank on the corner of Richie Road and Whangārei Heads Road in Parua Bay.

-Our investigations aim to identify where stormwater is entering the wastewater system so that they can be remedied.
+Our investigations aim to identify where stormwater is entering the wastewater system upstream of the storage tank so that they can be remedied.

 About the Whangārei Heads wastewater system